maurocherchi/ja-chrome-extension/README.md

 ### Job Offer Analysis

 The first thing you can do is analyze a job posting page.
+1. Open the page with your browser (* see note below)
+2. **Right-click** on the page
-Open the page with your browser, **right-click** on the page, hover over the **Job Analysis** menu item, and then select one of the following options:
+3. Hover over the **Job Analysis** menu item
+4. And then select one of the following options:

-1. 🧐 Analyze job
+   * 🧐 Analyze job
-2. 💾 Analyze and save job
+   * 💾 Analyze and save job

+\* Note: Fully open a job posting page, do not run the analysis on pages that contain multiple job previews e.g. linkedin.com/jobs/collections/#####.
+The right page in this case would be linkedin.com/jobs/view/#####.

 |   ![context-menu-items.png](img/context-menu-items.png)   |
 |:---------------------------------------------------------:|